adventurebrew/ueworks/Life Is Strange/docs/How we added hebrew support.md

 ![GFxUI](GFxUI.JPG 'GFxUI')

-💯 **Congrants! you now have ability to use hebrew text in the game all you have to do is edit text file on "LifeIsStrangeGame\Localization\INT\"**
+💯 **Congrants!
+You now have ability to use hebrew text in the game.
+All you have to do is edit the text files on "LifeIsStrangeGame\Localization\INT\"**

 ![game](game.png 'game')